nus-cs3281/website/admin/callForApplications.md

 * **Entry is competitive**.
 We typically receive about 2-3 applications for each available vacancy.
 The selection is based on,
   1. Interest and ability shown in programming, especially, in contributing to OSS projects.
+  1. Evidence of doing on side projects related to SE.
   1. Performance in SE/programming courses.
   1. Compatibility between your interests and the availability of vacancies in the NUS-OSS project you want to join.